euclidianAce/cyan-bundler/README.md

 # cyan-bundler

-A proof-of-concept for using [cyan](https://github.com/teal-language/cyan) to bundle a lua project into a single native executable.
+A proof-of-concept for using [cyan](https://github.com/teal-language/cyan) to bundle a lua project into a single native executable or single lua script.

-Doesn't do anything with dependencies, doesn't optimize code.
-Just creates a simple C shim, statically links it to Lua, and compiles it.
+Doesn't do anything (automatic) with dependencies, doesn't optimize code.
+Just creates a simple C/lua shim.

 For a more complete/working version of this kind of thing, check out [LuaPak](https://github.com/jirutka/luapak)